 Types of Bilateral Movements

-For most of us, we do these movements daily and aren’t even aware of it because it comes naturally to us.
+Most of us do these movements daily and aren’t even aware of the skill required because it comes naturally or automatically to us.

 However, for a child struggling with bilateral coordination challenges, these types of activities may require intense focus to complete, or they simply may not be able to perform them at all.